libp2p/js-libp2p/README.md

 `circuit-relaying` uses additional nodes in order to transfer traffic between two otherwise unreachable nodes.
 This allows nodes that don't speak the same protocols or are running in limited environments, e.g. browsers and IoT devices, to communicate, which would otherwise be impossible given the fact that for example browsers don't have any socket support and as such cannot be directly dialed.

-The applicability of circuit-relaying is not limited to routing traffic between browser nodes, other uses include:
+The use of circuit-relaying is not limited to routing traffic between browser nodes, other uses include:
- - routing traffic between private nets
- - circumventing NAT layers
+ - routing traffic between private nets and circumventing NAT layers
  - route mangling for better privacy (matreshka/shallot dialing).

  It's also possible to use it for clients that implement exotic transports such as  devices that only have bluetooth radios to be reachable over bluetooth enabled relays and become full p2p nodes.